eserlxl/lxl-nn/README.md

-## lxl-nn - A Simple Neural Network Architecture
+## lxl-NeuralNetwork - A Simple Neural Network Architecture

 A feedforward-backpropagation neural network model is used with small modifications.